Jim Manley (songwriter)

-Born in Holyoke, Massachusetts, Manley was raised in Reno, Nevada, where his father, the Rev. Felix A. Manley, was pastor of the Federated Church of Reno, a Presbyterian-Congregational church (now First Congregational Church).
+Born in Holyoke, Massachusetts, Manley was raised in Reno, Nevada, where his father, the Rev. Felix A. Manley, was pastor of the Federated Church of Reno, a Presbyterian-Congregational church (named First Congregational Church as of 2024).
 Manley attended Whittier College and Pacific School of Religion, and received his Doctor of Ministry from Claremont College in 1976.
 From 1968 to 1978, he was chaplain at Mid-Pacific Institute in Honolulu, Hawaii.

 He served as pastor of UCC congregations in Fremont, California (1966–1968), San Marino, California (1978 to 1988), and Los Altos, California (1988 until his retirement in 1999).

+A tribute concert to showcase some of his music was held on March 15, 2025, and he performed many of his own works while inviting some of his friends to perform others.